Salonisalaria/WalletBackend/README.md

 - Balance amount is the current balance in the wallet
 - Transaction ID is an auto generated ID, in order to identify a unique transaction
 - Created At date states the date of creation of wallet

+**Queries:**

+1. We are using .save() methods to store new objects for wallet and transaction Usages
+   - Save transaction
+   - Save wallet details

+2. We are using .findOne({_id: req.params.walletId}), to search a wallet based on wallet Also the reason to use findOne is because no two wallets can have the same id, hence better to use findOne

+3. We are using
+    findOneAndUpdate({
+        _id: req.params.walletId,
+    }, {
+        $inc: {balance: req.body.amount},
+    }, {
+        new: true,
+        runValidators: true,
+    })
+    The above query, updated the wallet details by id.
+The above query increased the balance field by the specified amount Also please note, as in debit tranasaction we are receiving transaction amount in negative values, hence we perform the increment, and get the final value
+    The `new: true` option provided, returns the object after the update Also findOneAndUpdate helps to avoid race conditions, as it doesn't allow object access when findOneAndUpdate is using the data

+4. We are also using .find(), to find transactions for a given wallet The query is also accompanied by .skip(req.query.skip).limit(req.query.limit) The above helps to skip certain number of records from the start and get the next n records